Skip to content

 Relationship Loss

-The end of a partnership, friendship, or family connection — grief that others may not fully recognise.
+The end of a partnership, friendship, or family connection.
+Grief that others may not fully recognise, but is just as valid and worth taking seriously.

 Anticipatory Grief

-Miscarriage, stillbirth, or infant loss — profound grief that can feel isolating and misunderstood.
+Miscarriage, stillbirth, or the loss of an infant.
+Profound, often private grief that can feel deeply isolating.

 Loss of Identity or Purpose